Mindful Eating Programs and Training

 I usually avoid answering answering the question, “What do you eat?” since mindful eating isn’t about what I eat!
-But today, I’m sharing 48 hours of typical Thanksgiving eating in the hopes it helps you focus on your own decision-making.
+But today, I’m sharing 48 hours of Thanksgiving eating in the hope it helps you focus on your own decision-making.

 What How I Eat on Thanksgiving